dauwhe/why-books/EPUB-manifesto.md

 <font color=red>hello</font>
 ```

-Firefox 57.0.4, released last week, knows exactly what to do with this markup, even though the `font` element was deprecated twenty years ago, and removed entirely four years ago.
+Firefox 57.0.4, released two weeks ago, knows exactly what to do with this markup, even though the `font` element was deprecated twenty years ago, and removed entirely four years ago.
 The text is indeed red. *On the web, the old and the new coexist, if uneasily.*

 `font` was a mistake.
 People realized that, and specs changed.
 But why does `font` still work?
 Because of one rule: **don’t break the web**.
 If even three in ten thousand web sites use a feature, and removing a feature might render those sites unreadable, browsers won’t remove it.
 The web has to be careful, because mistakes are permanent.